HEATHER WINSLOW; Department Chair – Weaving, Spinning, Knitting

 Mary has always been interested in a variety of arts.
 Weaving was added to painting, drawing and crochet after a weaving class in college sparked her fiber arts passion.
 She began experimenting with jewelry a little over 10 years ago and is now addicted to wire and bead work as well.
 She loves to take simple techniques and expand and manipulate them to be all her own.

 Connie has worked with fibers most of her life, concentrating on expanding her technical knitting skills.
 She has taught college-level textile courses and been a guest lecturer for guilds.
-After a career as a chemical engineer in the energy industry, Connie joined The Fine Line following studies in fashion design.
+After a career as a chemical engineer in the energy industry, Connie joined Fine Line following studies in fashion design.
 Her one-of-a-kind wearable artwork is inspired by the countries on the Silk Road, incorporating their garment shapes and textile designs.
-She has degrees from Northwestern University and the University of Minnesota.

 A Northern Illinois native, Lynn earned a degree in Textiles and Clothing with a minor in Art (weaving).
 She began her own business a few years out of school creating her own line of handwoven apparel and accessories.
 Her work has been shown in art shows and galleries nationally.
 She began teaching at The Fine Line in 2003 specializing in kumihimo (Japanese braiding).